SolaceDev/solace-dev-tutorials/src/pages/tutorials/jcsmp/direct-request-reply.md

 ---

 In this tutorial, we will discuss another common Message Exchange Pattern (MEP) called request-reply.
-This is where an application (requestor) is expecting a response from a backend service (replier); those familiar with RESTful APIs should be familiar with this pattern, as opposed to the unidirectional pattern of publish/subscribe.
+This is where an application (requestor) is expecting a response from a backend service (replier); those familiar with RESTful APIs should recognize this pattern, as opposed to the unidirectional pattern of publish/subscribe.
 This pattern is often implemented as a blocking API call, which simplifies application code from having to correlate asynchronous replies with outstanding requests.

 Notice that "under the covers" a request-reply message interaction is just a bi-directional publish/subscribe interaction: the Requestor (sender) publishes a message which the Replier (receiver) receives, and then responds by publishing a response message back to the Requestor application.